Goldie Hawn, 74, Is Ageless In New Instagram Video

 Ok guys, no joke, laughter is the best medicine!
 It’s the perfect way to decrease stress and improve your mood in just a few seconds.
 So please join me for this challenge and share a video of yourself laughing (you can do it with your kids, your family or even your pets!).
 Don’t forget to tag me and post your videos with the hashtag #laughingchallenge.
 I will repost all the best videos of the challenge.
 I’m counting on you! ???? ????????????????????????????????: boosts immunity, lowers stress hormones, decreases pain, relaxes your muscles, prevents heart disease, eases anxiety and tension, improves mood, strengthens resilience, draws you closer to people and strengthens relationships.
 Nothing works faster to bring your mind and body back into balance than a good laugh!
 Even in the most difficult of times, a laugh can go a long way toward making you feel better. ❤️ #laughingchallenge @mindup #laughteristhebestmedicine

-Goldie was interrupted by what appeared to be a long, feathery, green object, held by partner Kurt Russell, moving it closer and closer to her face.
+Goldie was interrupted by what appeared to be a long, feathery, green object held by partner Kurt Russell, moving it closer and closer to her face.
 She burst out laughing.
 Kurt continued to poke at Goldie, attempting to make her laugh even harder and causing her to yell out “stop it” as she giggled even more.

 Although Goldie attempted to continue the video and talk about the health benefits that laughter can have, she was unable to get one sentence completed as she could not stop laughing at Kurt’s actions.